For more information and to apply please visit the Village's employment page:

 Applicants selected to continue in the selection process will be subjected to the following examination components:

 - Background Investigation: Independent investigation of the applicant's moral character, personality, temperament, and other factors which may bear upon the applicant's fitness for the position of Police Officer.
 Independent investigation of the applicant's work experience and merit in past performance of similar work.

 - Polygraph Examination: No applicant shall be disqualified solely on the basis of polygraph chart evaluations.

 - Assessment: Tests of practical abilities measuring the applicant's ability to perform the tasks associated with performing the essential job functions of Police Officer.

 - Oral Interview with Board of Fire and Police Commissioners.

 Shift selections are determined on an annual basis by seniority.

 Officers assigned to the Patrol Division work 12 hours per day.
-All other Officers, including Detectives, work 8 hours per day, 40 hours per week.
+All other Officers, except detectives, work 8 hours per day, 40 hours per week.
+Detectives work 10 hour per day, 40 hour week.
 The Patrol Division consists of two shifts, 6 a.m. – 6 p.m. and 6 p.m. to 6 a.m.
 Each shift is divided into two squads, which alternate days off.
 The Patrol Division also has early and late car assignments.
 All Police Officers will work holidays, nights and weekends as required.